Abderrahmane Youssoufi: Political career

 In 1959, Youssoufi was one of the founders of the National Union of Popular Forces, a left-wing political party.
-He was arrested for his involvement in 1959 and again in 1963, the latter arrest leading to a prison sentence of two years.
+He served as editor-in-chief of the UNFP's official newspaper at-Tahrir.
+He was arrested for his involvement in 1959, and again in 1963, the latter arrest leading to a prison sentence of two years.
 Following his release, Youssoufi went into self-imposed exile in Paris for a period of fifteen years.
 Later he returned to Morocco.
 Meanwhile, the National Union of Popular Forces became the Socialist Union of Popular Forces and Abderrahmane Youssoufi was appointed its permanent delegate outside the country, and later, in 1978, a member of its political bureau.
 In 1980 Youssoufi returned to join the new party, becoming the party secretary in 1992 after the death of Abderrahim Bouabid.

 In 1983, he co-founded the Arab Organization for Human Rights along with Egyptian sociologist Saad Eddin Ibrahim and French-Syrian sociologist Burhan Ghalioun.

 Prime minister

 On 4 February 1998, following the victory of Youssoufi's party in the 1997 Moroccan general election, King Hassan II named Youssoufi the Prime Minister of Morocco.
 Youssoufi formed a left-center government which would provide greater freedoms for the people and media.
 In 2002, the USFP was re-elected to a majority in the general election that year, although King Mohammed VI appointed a technocrat, Driss Jettou, to succeed Youssoufi as Prime Minister.
 On 28 October 2003, Abderrahmane Youssoufi resigned from his post as First Secretary of the USFP.